Updated: Jan 19

-As humans have known for thousands of years, hemp is a plant that boasts abundant industrial, nutritive and medicinal properties.
+For thousands of years, humans have known hemp is a plant that boasts abundant industrial, nutritive and medicinal properties.
 You can eat its seeds, treat pain and inflammation with its oils as well as make clothing, rope and paper from its fibers.
 But a lesser-known fact about this amazing plant is that it's extremely beneficial to the environment.

 Bioremediation at its Best